Salary Sacrifice Optimiser

 Does salary sacrifice affect my State Pension?

 Possibly.
-State Pension entitlement is built up through National Insurance "qualifying years", which require earning above the Lower Earnings Limit (about £6,500/year).
-If your sacrifice takes your reported salary below the LEL, you miss a qualifying year - which can cost up to about £300/year of State Pension at age 67.
-The fix is to sacrifice down to a salary still above the LEL but ideally above the primary threshold (£12,570).
+State Pension entitlement is built up through National Insurance "qualifying years", which generally require earning above the Lower Earnings Limit (around £6,500 a year - check the latest figure on gov.uk).
+If your sacrifice takes your reported salary below the LEL, you can miss a qualifying year, which reduces your eventual State Pension.
+A common approach is to keep reported earnings above the LEL and ideally above the primary threshold (£12,570).

 What about the Child Benefit High Income Charge?